alexjwang/personal-blog/about.md

 title: about
 permalink: /about/
 ---
-Welcome to my personal blog—this is where I store my personal musings and day to day progress.
-I'm currently working on a Neo-backed startup with three of my good friends—check it out at [orchard.ink](https://orchard.ink/).
-Previously, I was an AI grad student at Stanford (currently on leave), and I did my undergrad at Columbia (studied CS).
-During college, my interests/work experience primarily revolved around math and quant trading, but more recently I've been building in the AI space.
+Welcome to my personal blog—this is where I originally set out to store my personal musings and day to day progress.
+This blog has seen several phases of my life.
+In 2022 to 2023, I worked on a Neo-backed startup with three of my good friends—we pivoted around many ideas, with a particularly heavy focus on what gen-AI could enable in the early days of GPT hype.
+From 2021 to 2022, I was an AI grad student at Stanford (eventually dropped out), and I did my undergrad in 3 years at Columbia (studied CS).
+During college, my interests/work experience primarily revolved around math and quant trading, but I found myself in the AI/startup space post-graduation.
+Currently, funnily enough, I am once again in quant trading at Citadel Securities, trading Block single stock options.

 If you enjoy reading this blog, please consider joining my newsletter.
-Shoot me an email at alexander.wang@columbia.edu or send me a message wherever you can reach me and I'll add you.
+Shoot me an email at alexwang3150@gmail.com or send me a message wherever you can reach me and I'll add you.

 - Author: Alexander Wang
 - Github: [github.com/alexjwang](http://github.com/alexjwang)